sandip-android-developer/exoplayer/README.md

 # exoplayer

 #New Update
-1.This application is based on Open And Show any type file.i.e.,image,file,video and audio.\n 2.this application is based on Android 11.i.e.,Latest version.
+1.This application is based on Open And Show any type file.i.e.,image,file,video and audio.
+2.this application is based on Android 11.i.e.,Latest version.
 3.Bottom Navigation bar is used here.
 4.in this application user can take and select the image and preview the image and get proper path in uri and also can get bitmap